brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+**Bird Box**

+Spooky fun times.
+A bit of Blindness, a bit of the Happening, and a bit of Sandra Bullock.
+This was a star vehicle, with lots of randomly awesome small characters.
+Worth a watch, especially if you’re already a Netflix person.

 **Spider-Man: Into the Spiderverse**

 Such a fun, silly movie.
 I recently played the Spider-Man PS4 game, so it was cool to see Miles return.
 Also, I’m a fan of Spider-Gwen, and I’m stoked she got a movie appearance.
 The whole theater was cracking up for over half of the film, and then it got a little serious and action-y.
 I really hope they make another one of these.
 The animation was wild, and super original too.